jdeinum/platform-engineering/docs/github_actions/rust.md

 testing appropriately.
 [Codecov](https://about.codecov.io/) is an excellent tool for generating test coverage reports.
 One thing to be careful of is writing poor quality tests just to get a higher test coverage score.
-Make sure the tests are meaninful, and if certain paths are not testable, just make codecov ignore them.
+Make sure the tests are meaningful, and if certain paths are not testable, just make codecov ignore them.

 ### Correctness